thegalah/k8s-mongodump-s3/README.md

 ## Features

 - Perform a daily mongodump from a given MongoDB connection string
-- Customize the dump with various options
+- Customize the dump with various options, including a configurable file prefix
-- Upload the dump to either an S3 or MinIO endpoint
+- Upload the dump to either an S3 or MinIO endpoint with optional no-sign request
 - Configurable via environment variables
 - Suitable for running as a Kubernetes CronJob